The Hallicrafters S-120

 also be made on small chips of perf-board and mounted with lugs.

 As with my other radio projects, I wanted to make sure this was a safe radio and that I wouldn't get an electrical shock from it while working on it.
 I studied the schematic very carefully and I saw that, unlike some of the earlier Hallicrafters radios (like the EC-1s and the S38s), the S120's chassis was already adequately safe because it was originally designed with an isolated return bus and the chassis was not connected directly to AC.
-Just to give it an added safety factor, I installed a polarized AC plug and connected the return bus to AC neutral.
+Just to give it an added safety factor, I installed a polarized AC plug and connected the return bus (not the chassis) to AC neutral.
 Unless you do this, you have a 50/50 chance of getting a slight shock from the radio as a small AC current may flow from the return bus through the 0.047 mF bypass capacitor and 470K Ohm resistor to the chassis.
 Such a shock wouldn't be dangerous, but it could startle you and maybe cause you to hurt yourself or damage the radio.

 Another change I made to the radio was to bypass the original selenium high voltage rectifier with a tiny silicone diode.
 All I did was to simply solder the diode across the selenium's electrodes while making sure I had the polarity correct.
 The voltage drop and internal resistance across the silicone diode is so small, that almost no current flows through the selenium so it is effectively there just to solder parts on to.
 Sure, it really wasn't necessary for me to bypass the selenium rectifier since it was still working, but those things get really hot and they have a reputation for burning out creating a horrible smell and mess.
 Putting a silicone diode across the selenium rectifier puts more voltage across the filter capacitors and on the anodes of the tubes (since there isn't nearly as much internal resistance in a silicone diode as there is in a selenium rectifier), but this voltage is considerably below anything that would damage the tubes or exceed the ratings of the electrolytic capacitors.
 I like having the silicone diode in there because now I don't have to worry about the selenium part overheating and smoking up the place if it should fail.